101 – Ryerson University

 We offer general and virtual campus tours and special events for prospective students and applicants.

 Entrance and program-specific scholarships are available.
-Current Ontario high school applicants are automatically considered for guaranteed and competitive entrance scholarships.
+We automatically consider current Ontario high school applicants for guaranteed and competitive entrance scholarships.
 There are many other program-specific and university-wide scholarships that require applications.

-Ryerson has 4 on-campus residence buildings, with the newest residence scheduled to open in fall 2019.
+We have 4 on-campus residence buildings, the newest of which opened in fall 2019.
 Between these 4 buildings, there are a range of styles, including 2- to 4-bedroom apartments and single bedrooms with shared or private washrooms.
-Students are connected with dedicated professionals, peers and student leaders to help transition to living independently while working toward academic success.
+We connect you with dedicated professionals, peers and student leaders to help you transition to living independently while working toward academic success.

 The deadline to submit residence applications is in early June.